suchislif3/memory-game/README.md

 ## Installation and Setup Instructions

-Clone the repository.
-You will need `node` and `npm` installed globally on your machine.

-Installation:
+1. Clone this repo by running `git clone https://github.com/suchislif3/memory-game`
+2. `cd memory-game`

-`npm install`
+3. `npm install`

-To Start Server:

-`npm start`
+4. `npm start`

-To Visit App:

-`localhost:3000`
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.